 Simple English definitions for legal terms

-Read a random definition: rule of necessity
+Read a random definition: admiralty and maritime power

 An unlawful detainer is when a landlord takes legal action to get their property back from a tenant who is not following the rules of their lease.
 The only thing that can be decided in an unlawful detainer case is who gets to have possession of the property.
 The landlord must follow certain steps, like giving the tenant a notice to pay rent or leave, before they can start an unlawful detainer case.
 If the landlord wins the case, they can get their property back and any unpaid rent.
 Sometimes, landlords can also use unlawful detainer to get their property back if the tenant is doing something illegal, like renting it out on Airbnb.